The Importance of Internal Cooking Temperatures

 Meat & poultry need to rest before carving.
 They need time to redistribute the juices so they don't all leak out as soon as you make that first cut.

 They need time to even the temperature throughout.
-While your meat is resting, the internal temperature continues to rise 5º to 10º F because it is continuing to cook internally.
+While your meat is resting, the internal temperature rises 5º to 10º F because it continues to cook internally.

 So if you are trying to reach an ideal internal temperature of 145º F for that perfectly grilled New York Strip steak, you want to cook it to 140º F and let it rest for 5 - 10 minutes until it reaches 145º F. Now you are cooking like a pro.